Dynamic Variable Selection with Spike-and-Slab Process Priors: Dynamic Spike-and-Slab Priors

 \begin{definition} Equations \eqref{betas}, \eqref{mu}, \eqref{gammas} and \eqref{weights} define a Dynamic Spike-and-Slab Process (DSS) with parameters $(\Theta,\lambda_0,\lambda_1,\phi_{0},\phi_{1})$.
 We will write

 \end{definition} The $DSS$ process relates to the Gaussian mixture of autoregressive ($GMAR$) process of \cite{kalli}, which was conceived as a model for time series data with regime switches.
 Here, we deploy it as a prior on time-varying regression coefficients within the spike-and-slab framework, allowing for {distributions} other than Gaussian.
-The $DSS$, being an instance/elaboration of the $GMAR$ process, inherits elegant marginal characterizations.
+The $DSS$, being an instance/elaboration of the $GMAR$ process, inherits elegant marginal characterizations (as will be seen below)